nmcdowell00/python_for_the_datajam/GitHub_Introduction/together.md

 **Repository:** A repository is a collection of all files in a project as well as the histroy of changes made to them(also called repo) <br><br>
 **Push:** To push files in GitHub means to upload files from your local machine to the master file on GitHub <br><br>
 **Pull:** To download changes made to files in the master repository to your local machine. <br><br>
+# How does one use GitHub?
+GitHub can be used through different methods but in this tutorial we will focus on interacting with GitHub Desktop.
+GitHub Desktop is a free service made by GitHub that allows users to interact with their repositories efficiently.
+To download this program for Mac or Windows, navigate to this [link](https://desktop.github.com/).
+Click the large download button for Mac or the smaller link in the bottom right for windows.
+# Why should we use GitHub for our DataJam projects?
+For one, GitHub will allow your team to work more efficiently on your projects.
+Every team member will have access to the files and the ability to work on them independently.
+Also, it will allow mentors to offer better assistance in solving coding problems.
+If the code that is giving you trouble is stored on Github, a mentor download the code to their local machine and work with it.
+This will help mentors give the best possible answer to a problem you might have.
+In addition to helping with your datajam projects, using GitHub will help you build valuable skilsl.
+GitHub is estimated to be used by 87% of developers.
+GitHub has grown so popular that it is used in fields outside of computing; authors use GitHub while writing books to more efficiently document their process.
+Learnign to intereact with GitHub is a skill that you can use to help build your resume.